Article Badge Image

 The number of individuals covered under your health plan also influences your monthly premium.

-Therefore, a policy that covers two people might be less than a policy that covers four people.
+Therefore, a policy covering two people might be less than one covering four people.

 2. Deductible

-Despite paying a monthly premium, you’re still responsible to pay a certain amount of your healthcare costs out-of-pocket before your insurance picks up the tab.
+Despite paying a monthly premium, you're still responsible for paying a certain amount of your healthcare costs out-of-pocket before your insurance picks up the tab.

 The only exception is for preventative care.